 Moggs Creek is one of the many beautiful places in the park.
 Picnic, bushwalk, and explore the surrounds on Ocean View Track and its magnificent vista over the Great Ocean Road, Fairhaven and the ocean.
 Distillery Creek Picnic Area is another great picnic area with wood barbecues, tables, flushing toilets and linked nature walks and cycle trail.
 Shared pathways provide many opportunities for walking and cycling in this section of Great Otway National Park.

 Try the more challenging walk or cycle offered on the 12km shared trail, Currawong Falls Circuit which starts from the Distillery Creek Picnic Area.
 The small and delicate Currawong Falls do not flow often and are at their best after heavy rain.

 The Ironbark Basin to Anglesea section of the Surf Coast Walk is your chance to immerse yourself in nature.
-Pass by spectacular cliff tops, wind-swept heathlands and views of Anglesea and learn about the Traditional Owners and their ongoing and active connection to Country as you explore the Koori Cultural Walk and Ironbark Basin Circuit.
+Pass by spectacular cliff tops, wind-swept heathlands and views of Anglesea and learn about the Traditional Owners and their ongoing and active connection to Country as you explore the Yirripa Yan (Wadawurrung Cultural Walk) and Ironbark Basin Circuit.

 Surfers frequent a variety of beaches along this coastline including the world-famous Bells Beach and Addiscot Beach.

 Point Addis Marine National Park is located in a spectacularly scenic area with wide sandy beaches.
 A staggering diversity of marine life live in the park’s coast and outer reefs.
 In calm weather and at low tide visitors can explore rock pools, dive and snorkel to explore the magnificent underwater world.
 Snorkelling is good at Jarosite and Ingoldsby Reef.
 Addiscot Beach is a great location for rock pooling at low tide.